 Members of the order have claws with no less than four toes on each foot.
 Their teeth help them to hunt and catch other animals.
 All members share the same arrangement of teeth.

-Whilst some carnivorans will hunt and live together in packs, others live solitary lives, only coming together to mate.
+While some carnivorans will hunt and live together in packs, others live solitary lives, only coming together to mate.

 List of Carnivora in North America